giusguerrini/xwterm/README.md

 and AnsiTermWeSocketDriver respectively).

 ## Full documentation
-A (still incomplete) documentation of the package, in particulare classes and their methods, is here:
+A (still incomplete) documentation of the package, mainly classes and their methods, is here:
 [API Documentation](https://giusguerrini.github.io/xwterm/index.html)

 ## Live example